 Jules Hoffman, a scientist in Strasbourg, France, made his contributions to innate immunity by studying grasshoppers and fruit flies.
 His father was a high school biology teacher and an ardent insect collector.
 When Hoffman began his career, almost nothing was known about how insects defended themselves against infection.

 His work established that the immune systems of insects and mammals — including humans — share many common mechanisms, especially in the way they respond initially to microbial attack.

-Canadian Ralph Steinman received his undergraduate degree at McGill University in Montreal but took his medical training at Harvard and has done most of his important work at Rockefeller.
+Ralph Steinman received his undergraduate degree at McGill University in Montreal but took his medical training at Harvard and has done most of his important work at Rockefeller.

 That touches off a complicated immune response exquisitely adapted to those particular invaders – thus the term "adaptive immunity."

-Steinman has also shown that dendritic cells, while they're not dealing with infections, capture "self" cells and environmental proteins as part of a lifelong process of discriminating between dangerous and harmless.
+Steinman also showed that dendritic cells, while they're not dealing with infections, capture "self" cells and environmental proteins as part of a lifelong process of discriminating between dangerous and harmless.
 Understanding why this system goes awry is key to understanding autoimmune disorders such as diabetes, arthritis, lupus and multiple sclerosis.

 The Nobel Foundation called the death of Ralph Steinman just days before the announcement of his Nobel Prize "unprecedented," and said he would remain a Laureate.
 "The decision to award the Nobel Prize to Ralph Steinman was made in good faith, based on the assumption that the Nobel Laureate was alive."
 The committee's decision, thus, "remains unchanged."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.